American Society of International Law (ASIL)

 World Legal Information Institute (WorldLII)

-Access to primary legal materials from hundreds of countries.
+Access to case law and legislation from hundreds of countries.

 TradeLawGuide provides comprehensive access to WTO law, including agreements, rules of interpretation, and jurisprudence.
 Features include a citator, a subject navigator, full text searching, and jurisprudence pending.